 Even if the estate is small enough to avoid probate, the executor may still wish to publish a notice of death, to protect the estate from future debt claims, which could be quite problematic if the estate assets have already been distributed.

-In New York, however, no notice is required and the onus is on the creditors to discover the situation and contact the estate within 7 months of executor appointment.
+In New York, however, such notice requirement (Surrogate's Court Procedure Act - SCP § 1801) was repealed in 1993, and the onus is now on the creditors to discover the situation and contact the estate within 7 months of executor appointment.

 There are certain debts you will quickly discover as you go through the decedent's mail, or are contacted by creditors, such as insurance premiums, credit card balances, utility bills, and so forth.